explosion/spaCy/spacy/tests/README.md

 ## Dos and don'ts

-To keep the behaviour of the tests consistent and predictable, we try to follow a few basic conventions:
+To keep the behavior of the tests consistent and predictable, we try to follow a few basic conventions:

 - **Test names** should follow a pattern of `test_[module]_[tested behaviour]`.
 For example: `test_tokenizer_keeps_email` or `test_spans_override_sentiment`.
 - If you're testing for a bug reported in a specific issue, always create a **regression test**.
 Regression tests should be named `test_issue[ISSUE NUMBER]` and live in the [`regression`](regression) directory.
 - Only use `@pytest.mark.xfail` for tests that **should pass, but currently fail**.
-To test for desired negative behaviour, use `assert not` in your test.
+To test for desired negative behavior, use `assert not` in your test.
 - Very **extensive tests** that take a long time to run should be marked with `@pytest.mark.slow`.
-If your slow test is testing important behaviour, consider adding an additional simpler version.
+If your slow test is testing important behavior, consider adding an additional simpler version.
 - If tests require **loading the models**, they should be added to the [`spacy-models`](https://github.com/explosion/spacy-models) tests.
-- Before requiring the models, always make sure there is no other way to test the particular behaviour.
+- Before requiring the models, always make sure there is no other way to test the particular behavior.
 In a lot of cases, it's sufficient to simply create a `Doc` object manually.
 See the section on [helpers and utility functions](#helpers-and-utilities) for more info on this.
 - **Avoid unnecessary imports.** There should never be a need to explicitly import spaCy at the top of a file, and many components are available as [fixtures](#fixtures).
 You should also avoid wildcard imports (`from module import *`).
 - If you're importing from spaCy, **always use absolute imports**.
 For example: `from spacy.language import Language`.
-- Don't forget the **unicode declarations** at the top of each file.
-This way, unicode strings won't have to be prefixed with `u`.
 - Try to keep the tests **readable and concise**.
-Use clear and descriptive variable names (`doc`, `tokens` and `text` are great), keep it short and only test for one behaviour at a time.
+Use clear and descriptive variable names (`doc`, `tokens` and `text` are great), keep it short and only test for one behavior at a time.

 ## Parameters